 There are currently no significant risks or issues associated with the gas chromatographs.

-As part of the meter upgrade at the AUP plant, a GC will be installed.
+As part of the meter upgrade at the AUP, a GC will be installed.
+The main detailed design of this work has been completed.
+The project target date to complete execution of the works is FY2021.